-- Provides total funding of \$4.3 billion (\$2.2 billion General Fund and \$2.1 billion other funds) in 2020-21 for the Judicial Branch, of which \$1 billion is provided to support trial court operations. - Provides one time \$50 million General Fund in 2020-21 to help trial courts address backlog of cases and resume normal operations. - Provides \$25 million General Fund in 2020-21 and 2021-22 for modernizing court operations and increasing access to court services online. - Triggers the reduction of \$150 million in Judicial Branch budget on July 1 and will be restored if sufficient funding is received from the federal government, but protects the following programs from any reduction: Dependency Counsel; Court Interpreters;

-California Collaborative and Drug Court Projects; Court Appointed Special Advocate Program; Model Self-Help Program; Equal Access Fund; Family Law Information Centers; and Civil Case Coordination.
+- Provides total funding of \$4.3 billion (\$2.2 billion General Fund and \$2.1 billion other funds) in 2020-21 for the Judicial Branch, of which \$1 billion is provided to support trial court operations. - Provides one time \$50 million General Fund in 2020-21 to help trial courts address backlog of cases and resume normal operations. - Provides \$25 million General Fund in 2020-21 and 2021-22 for modernizing court operations and increasing access to court services online. - Triggers the reduction of \$100 million in Judicial absent sufficient funding from the federal government but protects the following programs from any reduction: Dependency Counsel; Court Interpreters; California Collaborative and Drug Court Projects; Court Appointed Special Advocate Program; Model Self-Help Program; Equal Access Fund; Family Law Information Centers; and Civil Case Coordination.

 - Provides \$238.5 million one-time General Fund in 2020-21 to backfill fine and fee revenue losses. - Provides \$30 million ongoing General Fund for trial court employee health benefit and retirement costs, which is a decrease of \$5.1 million from the Governor's Budget due to updated cost estimates. - Provides \$9.9 million General Fund in 2020-21 and \$9.6 million General Fund annually thereafter for increased costs for court interpreters and to purchase equipment for the newly established Video Remote Interpreting Program. - Provides one-time \$7 million General Fund to assist county law libraries. - Provides \$11.2 million ongoing Trial Court Trust Fund for administration of the Shriver program to implement the provisions of Chapter 217, Statutes of 2019 (AB 330). - Includes provisional language to extend the availability of funding for the Court Innovation Grant Program. - Includes provisional language to allow for the augmentation of the Trial Court Trust Fund with notification to the Joint Legislative Budget Committee. - Provides a \$5 million loan from the Family Law Trust Fund to the General Fund. - Excludes \$43.6 million General Fund for Court Facilities to begin the design and construction of courthouse projects, consistent with the Judicial Council Facilities Reassessment.
-Suspends \$2 billion (\$505 million General Fund) over the next five years as the courts reassess how they use their facilities in the wake of the COVID-19 pandemic. - Excludes the following proposals originally in the Governor's January Budget: - \$11.5 million General Fund for the Ability to Pay expansion to expand a pilot program statewide to adjudicate traffic and non-traffic infractions online, which includes an ability to pay assessment. - \$10.3 million General Fund in 2020-21 to advance three information technology initiatives. - \$8.1 million General Fund in 2020-21 and \$15.5 million ongoing to fund court navigators in trial courts.
+Suspends \$2 billion (\$505 million General Fund) over the next five years as the courts reassess how they use their facilities in the wake of the COVID-19 pandemic - Excludes the following proposals originally in the Governor's January Budget: - \$11.5 million General Fund for the Ability to Pay expansion to expand a pilot program statewide to adjudicate traffic and non-traffic infractions online, which includes an ability to pay assessment. - \$10.3 million General Fund in 2020-21 to advance three information technology initiatives. - \$8.1 million General Fund in 2020-21 and \$15.5 million ongoing to fund court navigators in trial courts. - \$1.2 million ongoing General Fund to support increased costs for contractual services provided by the Supreme Court and the Courts of Appeal Court Appointed Counsel projects. - \$1 million ongoing General Fund to support audits conducted by the State Controller's Office.